 The functional dimension of the job-to-be-done (JTBD) includes all the practical and objective customer requirements, such as value and performance.

-For example, products and services are often bloated by features that are useless to the job customers are buying your tools for.
+For example, products and services are often bloated by features that are useless to the job customers are hiring your tools for.
 The result your product or service is capable of producing and the result your customer wants to produce with your product or service are two different things.
 No matter how well designed those features are, from a functional viewpoint, those excess features are valueless to your customer.

 The emotional dimension of the JTBD is how the customer wants to feel or avoid feeling while completing the job.
 It is personal and subjective.